afiniate/seresye/README.md

     if X is female and X is Y's parent then X is Y's mother.

-From the point of view of ERESYE, since knowledge is stored in the *knowledge base* of the engine, the rule above is translated into the following one: *if the facts {female, X} and {parent, X, Y} are *asserted* in the knowledge base, then we assert the fact {mother, X,
+From the point of view of SERESYE, since knowledge is stored in the *knowledge base* of the engine, the rule above is translated into the following one: *if the facts {female, X} and {parent, X, Y} are *asserted* in the knowledge base, then we assert the fact {mother, X,